amu-cai/geval/README.md

   organizers of a Gonito challenge, see notes on the structure of commits below
 * `test-B`, `test-C`, ... — other alternative test sets (if supplied)

+### Initiating a Gonito challenge with geval

+You can use `geval` to initiate a Gonito challenge:

+   geval --init --expected-directory my-challenge

+(This will generate a sample toy challenge with guessing the mass of a planet).

+A metric (other than the default root-mean-square error) can be given to generate another type of a toy challenge:

+   geval --init --expected-directory my-mt-challenge --metric BLEU